uryelah/from-the-depths/README.md

 This project was about making a shooter game, similar to space asteroids, using the Phaser3 Javascript game engine.

-In this project I implemented a game with projectiles comming both from and towards the player, player sprite movement, enemy 'downward' movement and collisions, with an oceanic theme.
+In this project, I implemented a game with projectiles coming both from and towards the player, player sprite movement, enemy 'downward' movement, and collisions, with an oceanic theme.

 Project requirements [here](https://www.notion.so/Shooter-game-203e819041c7486bb36f9e65faecba27).